beckn/protocol-specifications/docs/BECKN-010-Keyword-Definitions-for-Technical-Specifications.md

 ## Examples and Correct Usage

 In this section, we provide examples that demonstrate the correct usage of the key words defined in this document.
-The examples are related to a hypothetical Beckn Application Platforms (BAPs) that interacts with a Beckn Provider Platform (BPP) using beckn protocol APIs.
+The examples are related to a hypothetical Beckn Application Platform (BAP) that interacts with a Beckn Provider Platform (BPP) using beckn protocol APIs.

 ### Example 1: Using "REQUIRED" and "MUST"